Health Benefits Policy Highlights and Procedure

 - Voluntary Long-Term Disability: The Standard Insurance

-As a new Postdoctoral Scholar appointed in any of the Postdoctoral Scholar job codes (3252, 3253, 3254, 3255 or 3256), you have 31 days from your date of appointment to enroll yourself and your eligible dependents.
+New postdoctoral scholars appointed in any of the postdoctoral scholar titles will have 31 days from their date of appointment to enroll themselves and eligible family members.

 Family member eligibility requirements are the same as the family member eligibility requirements for the University of California Faculty and Staff plans.
 The major family member eligibility categories are the following: